Supermagnum/double-gain/README.md

 Mechanics may even use it to discover trouble with bearings or other mechanisms not easily opened, but it will need a dedicated +48 volts phantom power supply with headphone jack for that specific usage.

 Of course one can use a recorder like a tascam dr40x, as long as it can supply +48 volt phantom power, and has a headphone jack for monitoring.

-They usually have a 3 pin XLR plug.
-Those are wired up like this: https://github.com/Supermagnum/piezo-balanced/blob/main/XLR%2BConnector%2BPinout%2BDiagram%2BRear%2BPin%2B2%2BHot%2Bv2%2Bgreen__01.jpg

-NOTE: DO NOT CONNECT THE GROUND PIN TO THE CABLE SHIELD!
-IT WILL PICK UP NOISE!

 A good set of headphones or ear protection with built in speakers will keep out unwanted sounds or noise.